geopython/pycsw/docs/en/docs/profiles.rst

 Testing
 -------

-Profiles must add examples to the :ref:`tester` interface, which must provide example requests specific to the profile.
+Profiles must add examples to the :ref:`tests` interface, which must provide example requests specific to the profile.

 Supported Profiles
 ==================